-Further to the introduction of Covid-19 Plan B restrictions by the Government, which came into force following a Government announcement on 8th December, many of our existing control measures are no longer legal requirements, however our main priority continues to be the safety of our staff as well as our customers, visitors, volunteers and contractors.
+Further to the introduction of Covid-19 Plan B restrictions by the Government, which came into force following a Government announcement on 8th December, many of our existing control measures remain unchanged.
+Our main priority continues to be the safety of our staff as well as our customers, visitors, volunteers and contractors.
 This is why we have decided to keep all key protection measures in place until further notice, including:

 - Practicing good hand hygiene, in particular, hand washing and using hand sanitiser and social distancing where possible and where not possible, the compulsory use of face coverings.

 - Frequent cleaning of used touchpoints.

 Coming To The Guildhall

-Those needing to come to the Guildhall for council business may do so without an appointment and the council offices are open between 9.30am and 1pm Monday, Wednesday and Friday.
+Those needing to come to the Guildhall for council business may continue to do so without an appointment and the council offices are open between 9.30am and 1pm Monday, Wednesday and Friday.
 Staff will manage the numbers accordingly to avoid a concentration of people in a small area, which may mean a short wait outside.

 Hand sanitiser will continue to be available and is located just inside the entrance to the Guildhall and a supply of face coverings are here if you need one too.

 It is difficult to say when this way of living will come to an end.
 We want to assure you that we are doing everything we can to protect you and our colleagues.
 That is why we are maintaining our good practices to have a positive effect on reducing the spread of COVID-19.